Feeds:

 Archive for the ‘Commercial Horse Boarding’ Category

-RCBH-logo-4-830x455The Barrington Hills Park District Board will hold their monthly meeting this evening in person and via Zoom at 7:00 PM.
-The only item of note on their agenda is a, “Truth in Taxation Ordinance,” and, of course, no further information is provided.
-Truth without transparency is worthless.
+The Barrington Hills Park District Board/Riding Cult of Barrington Hills will hold their monthly meeting this evening in person and via Zoom at 6:00 PM.
+Some topics on their agenda include:

 A copy of their agenda can be viewed here.
 Instructions for accessing the meeting remotely can be found here.